blairtyx/EC544_Project/README.md

 # EC544_Project
-A Data Encrypted Neck Healthcare System Based on FRDM Sensor
+A Neck Healthcare System Based on FRDM Sensor, designed with distribution storage system as the backend.

 ## Data TX/RX